lizardfs/documentation/source/adminguide/optional_features.rst

 * set tape goal to the file: mfssetgoal your_tape_goal testfile

 * wait for replication to take place, check its status with ‘mfsfileinfo’ command::

    $ mfsfileinfo testfile

 * Replication to tape is complete after tape copy status changes from Creating to Ok

 * verify that the file was actually stored on tape::

 	$ tar tf /dev/your_tape_volume # will list all files present on tape
 	$ tar xvf /dev/your_tape_volume filename # will extract file ‘filename’ from tape

-Configure tape goals
+Configuring tape goals
 --------------------

 Tape goals are configured just like regular goals, save one difference in naming.
 In order to create a tape goal, append a “@” sign to the end of its definition.

 Example mfsgoals.cfg contents::